dotnet/intro-to-dotnet-web-dev/4-minimal-api/README.md

     - The `using` statement at the top makes it easier to use the *Swashbuckle* package without having to type out long namespaces for the commands.
     - The two `builder.Services.Add` lines add the two services that *Swashbuckle* needs to generate the documentation.
     - The `UseSwagger` and `UseSwaggerUI` lines add the Swagger and Swagger UI endpoints.
+UseSwaggerUI is called only in development.

 1. Rerun the project and go to the app's address, `http://localhost:{PORT}/swagger`.